maxames/ashby-auto-advance/database/README.md

 # Database Setup and Migration Guide

-This directory contains the database schema for the Ashby Slack Feedback application.
+This directory contains the database schema for the Ashby Auto-Advance application.

 ## Overview